Bealby/grandpas-pocket-watch-shop/TESTING.md

   of options to `Register` or `Signin`.
 - Ensure 'Repair' icon, when clicked, takes you to the `Register` or `Signin` page.
 - Ensure 'Basket' icon, when clicked, takes you to the `Basket` page.
 - Ensure number under 'Basket' icon, is `0` and colour orange `rgb(220, 149, 35, 1)`.
 - Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added to the basketand, and displays number accordingly.
-- When the search icon is clicked, with an empty field entry, the user is redirected to the `Products` page along with an error toast message.
+- When the search icon is clicked with an empty field entry, the user is redirected to the `Products` page along with an error toast message.
-- Ensure search function work with searches made in 'Product' details and 'Product' description
+- Ensure search function works with searches made in 'Product' details and 'Product' description.
 - Test various product category searches.
-- Ensure that when a search is not found a message for the user is displayes on page.
+- Ensure that when a product search is not found a message for the user is displayed on page.
-- Ensure all three icons turn from orange (`rgb(220, 149, 35, 1)`) to
+- Ensure all three icons turn from orange
+  (`rgb(220, 149, 35, 1)`) to
-  `rgb(220, 149, 35, 0.6)` when hover over.
+  `(rgb(220, 149, 35, 0.6)` when hovered over.
-- All above tests should be carried on mobile devices with same results.
+- All above tests should be carried on mobile devices.

 **Layout**

-- Ensure main header, for desktop devices, has the 'Logo' far left;
-  'Search Bar' center; and icons for 'Repair', 'Profile' and 'Basket', positioned far right respectively.
+- Ensure main header, for desktop devices, has the 'Logo' far left; 'Search Bar' center; and icons for 'Repair', 'Profile' and 'Basket', positioned far right respectively.
 - Ensure for smaller devices 'Logo' decreases in size; 'Search Bar' is removed; and that all respective icons decrease in size.

 ### Navigation Bar

 #### Register & Non Registered Users

 - `All Products`, `Pocket Watches`, `Parts`, `Tools` and `Services` links should be displayed in Navigation Bar.
 - Ensure headers in navigation bar have font `Berkshire Swash`.
-- The Navigation bar should be centered in Medium and higher devices.
+- The Navigation bar should be centered in Medium and large devices.
 - All Navigation links should, when hovered over, turn orange (`rgb(220, 149, 35, 1)`).
 - Each link when clicked should display a dropdown menu of relevant items assigned to `Pocket Watches`, `Parts`, `Tools` and `Services` respectively.
+Except for
-Except for `All Products` which stands alone and display all products when clicked.
+  `All Products`, which stands alone and displays all products when clicked.
 - Ensure items in dropdown menu have font `Roboto`.
 - Click through each dropdown menu item and ensure correct page loads up when item is clicked.
 - For mobile devices ensure similar tests above are carried out.

 **Layout**

 - As the screen decreases to a medium size, ensure link fonts decrease in size.
 - For mobile screen sizes, ensure Navigation links collapse to a toggle menu hamburger icon that is positioned to the far left.
 - For mobile screen sizes ensure search bar drops down to Navigation Bar, positioned to the right of the toggle hamburger menu.

 ### Home (Index) Page

 #### Register & Non Registered Users

-- Main title `Grandpa's Pocket Watch Shop` should be font `Berkshire Swash` and centred.
+- Main title `Grandpa's Pocket Watch Shop` should be font `Berkshire Swash` and centered.
 - Ensure orange horizontal divider is shown underneath main header
-- Sub heading `Choose a Category` should be font `Roboto` and centred.
+- Sub heading `Choose a Category` should be font `Roboto` and centered.
 - Ensure there are 4 images with icon/ text links underneath for `Watches`, `Parts`, `Tools`, and `Services`.
-- Ensure all images can be hovered/ clicked and directed to relevant page.
+- Ensure all images can be hovered/ clicked and naviagte to relevant page.
 - Ensure all images fade in opacity when hovered over.
-- Ensure all icon/ text links can be hovered/ clicked and navigate to correct page. page.
+- Ensure all icon/ text links can be hovered/ clicked and navigate to correct page.
 - Ensure all icon/ text links increase in size when hovered over.
 - Ensure for each icon text link that a `Font Awesome` icon is positioned to the right.
 - For mobile devices ensure similar tests above are carried out.

 **Layout**

 - For large screen sizes there should be 4 images along with their icon text links underneath on the same row in 4 columns.
 - For medium screen sizes there should be 2 images along with their icon text links underneath, in a 2 row, 2 column layout.
 - For small screen sizes there should be no images just icon text links.
-- For small screen sizes there should be a 1 row, 1 column layout for all icon text links.
+- For small screen sizes there should be a
+  1 column layout for all icon text links.
-- For smaller devices the main title `Grandpa's Pocket Watch Shop` should decrease in font size and remain centered.
+- For smaller devices the main title
+  `Grandpa's Pocket Watch Shop` should decrease in font size and remain centered.

 ### Products App